araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 [Note] I lately migrated from TrueSTUIO+CubeMX to CubeIDE.
 The quality of CubeIDE 1.0.0 is NOT good.
 Some precautions I learned by doing for 24 hours wasting a lot of time:
 - Always start a new STM32 project from CubeIDE, do not generate code from CubeMX.
 - Do not regenerate code on CubeIDE -- if you need some config modifications, create a new project on CubeIDE again, although it is a waste of time.
+- Otherwise, you will face a lot of errors at a build time or a debug time, including communication errors with the targe board over ST-Link.

 ## Typical operations (my guess)